AntonNeld/drodbot/README.md

 Enter "Manage classifier" mode in the DRODbot window, and:

 - Open the editor in DROD, and begin editing a new room.
 The room style should be Foundation and the weather should be normal.
+The main level entrance should not be in the room.
 - In the DRODbot window, click "Generate tile data" and wait for it to finish.
 While it's working, you can't do anything else involving the mouse, keyboard, or having another window focused.